No-Knead Honey Oat Artisan Bread

 Baking schedule

-Making this Honey Oat Artisan Bread is a two-day process where the bread is mixed and prepared on day one, cold proofed in the fridge overnight, then baked on day two.
+Making this No-Knead Honey Oat Artisan Bread is a two-day process where the bread is mixed and prepared on day one, cold proofed in the fridge overnight, then baked on day two.

 This is what it looks like: